xxradar/Troubleshooing-Microservices/readme.md

 ## Check application connectivity
 ### Verify the IP address of a pod
 ```
-calicoctl get workloadEndpoint --all-namespaces -o wide #You can find the cali network interface easily
+calicoctl get workloadEndpoint --all-namespaces -o wide #You can find the cali* network interface easily

 kubectl get po -o wide -A
 ```

 ### Check the pod logs
-Find the correct pod name and retrieve teh logs
+Find the correct pod name and retrieve the logs
 ```
 ex. kubectl logs -n app-routable-demo echoserver-1-deployment-598f4c696b-44mwg
 ```